Niksi-tunk/niksi-slides/main.typ

 ]

 #slide(title: "What's next, continued")[
-  // TODO: confirm this
-  We'll start working part-time on Niksi in September for Aalto University and the first pilot will be conducted on the Programming 2 course in the spring 2025.
+  We'll start working part-time on Niksi in September for Aalto University and the plan is to provide it as an optional alternative for the Programming 2 course (\~750 students) in the spring 2025.

   Our main focus points for that project is stability of core features and good documentation as we won't be able to maintain it